Jailbars - a new approach.

 Not much change here, possibly some grey areas had a slight improvement.
 This modification was also kept in place for later tests.

-Shielding with clock, power and RAS / CAS adjustment.
+Shielding with AEC, power and RAS / CAS adjustment.

 A sharper view.